Bishoy-Samwel/rails-forms/README.md

 # PROJECT: BUILDING WITH ACTIVE RECORD

-> This project has 3 models User, Comment, Post
+> This project has 1 model User 2 views new, edit
-- User has many Posts
-- User has many commnets
-- Post has many Comments
-- Post belongs to user
+- new view to create new user
-- Comment belongs to user
+- edit view to update existing user
+- Used form_with